 College-Level Examination Program

 The College-Level Examination Program (CLEP) offers another opportunity to earn credit through demonstration of superior performance in subject matter examinations.
-CLEP credit is offered only for French and German 101 and 102 courses (for a cost of $105 per test).
-Contact the Office of Career Services for more information.
+CLEP credit is offered only for French, German and Spanish 101 and 102 courses.